TwBurn/cdi-docs/cdisys.md

 When a matte is placed on the screen, the vertical position of the matte on the screen is determined by the first line from which the array is written in the LCT.
 The horizontal position of the matte on the screen is determined by the X positions contained in the matte instructions in the array.
 These X positions can be modifed in the array by the function `cp_offset_matte()`.

-The heigth specified must be large enough to contain one (1) extra line for the matte end instruction.
+The height specified must be large enough to contain one (1) extra line for the matte end instruction.
 The instruction slots which are not filled with matte instructions will be filled with no operation instructions.

 An error is returned when the array is not wide or not long enough to hold the matte definition.
 The matte may still be used in this case, but it will be incomplete.